Fall Favorites: 3 Recipes to warm your Soul.

 Lentil Chili Dhal

-A staple of Indian Cuisine- Low in fat, high in fiber and protein, easy to digest.
-Excellent as a soup or on top of plain rice and vegetables, served with some chutney and yogurt on the side or garnished with chopped cilantro leaves.
+A staple of Indian cuisine, this dish is low in fat, high in fiber and protein, and easy to digest.
+Enjoy it as a soup or served over plain rice and vegetables, with chutney and yogurt on the side or garnished with fresh cilantro.

 Preparation time: 15 minutes.
 Serves 4-6.
 Cooking time: 40 minutes